 Cases like these are the most difficult to navigate because emotions are involved and our emotions drive 80% of the decisions we make.
 Most of the time if someone is attached to a domain name and not interested in selling there isn’t much of a chance you will end up getting the name, but if you decide to pursue the name like Fitness Heidi you’ll need a team of experts to help you.

-Our Domain Concierge service allows us to track, engage with and negotiate the domain name on your behalf while your identity remains anonymous.
-Our industry reach and network pose an advantage in reaching out to domain owners who otherwise would not respond.
+Our Domain Concierge service allows us to track, engage, and negotiate with the domain owner on your behalf while your identity remains anonymous.
+Our network and experience give us an advantage in reaching out to domain owners who otherwise would not respond.
 Just because someone owns your perfect domain name, doesn’t mean it’s not for sale.
-How to buy a domain name from someone depends on who they are just as much as who you are and why you want the domain.
+How to buy a domain name from someone will depend on who they are, just as much as who you are, and why you want the domain.